geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 **Geohot** [00:46:32]
 Sounds good.
 I'll answer this question quickly.
-You made a preorder for a tiny box, but now you want to buy a green one.
+You made a preorder for a TinyBox, but now you want to buy a green one.
 Your preorder does not specify a color.
 And no, there's no EU headquarters.
 There's no resellers.